Springdale Heights

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-According to AreaSearch's aggregation, the latest postcode level ATO data released for financial year 2023 shows Springdale Heights had a median income among taxpayers of $48,388 and an average income of $53,485.
-Nationally, the median was $52,390 and the average was $65,215.
-By September 2025, estimates suggest the median would be approximately $52,675 and the average $58,224, based on an 8.86% Wage Price Index growth since financial year 2023.
-Census data indicates household, family, and personal incomes in Springdale Heights fall between the 13th and 20th percentiles nationally.
-Income analysis reveals that 28.3% of locals (764 people) have incomes ranging from $1,500 to $2,999, similar to the surrounding region at 29.9%.
-Housing affordability pressures are severe, with only 82.5% of income remaining, ranking at the 13th percentile.
+AreaSearch's aggregation of ATO data for financial year 2023 shows Springdale Heights had a median taxpayer income of $48,388 and an average income of $53,485.
+Nationally, the median was $52,390 and the average was $65,215 in Regional NSW.
+By September 2025, estimates suggest median income will be approximately $52,675 and average income around $58,224, based on an 8.86% Wage Price Index growth since financial year 2023.
+Census data indicates incomes in Springdale Heights fall between the 13th and 20th percentiles nationally.
+Income analysis reveals that 28.3% of locals (762 people) earn between $1,500 and $2,999, similar to surrounding regions at 29.9%.
+Housing affordability is severe, with only 82.5% of income remaining, ranking at the 13th percentile.

 Frequently Asked Questions - Income